aflashyrhetoric/aflashyrhetoric.github.io/content/posts/windfall.md

 +++
 date = "2017-05-25T16:33:48-04:00"
 title = "windfall"
+slug = "windfall"
+ogdescription = "windfall"
 +++

-:rotating_light: [DRAFT 1.0]
+:rotating_light: DRAFT 1.0 :rotating_light

 # Summary

 Windfall is a planned software project.
 It is engine that scrapes and parses **news** and **social media** sources and uses the gleaned data - in conjunction with machine learning - to predict stock market prices in real-time.

 Windfall is composed of a series of modules.
-Below is a list of them and their intended function.
+The sections below lightly detail the planned modules and provide an overview on how they should work together.

 ---